The poetics of rule-breaking

 I looked down at the paper and saw—in a small text box in the center—nothing but the word “butt.”

 He told me this was a serious offense, and I immediately burst into tears.
 As it turned out, it was a mistake of the system.
 Searching for a reference photo in my art class, I’d typed what is perhaps the single most innocent phrase in the English language.
 “Butterfly on a flower.”
+He called my mother anyway.

 It wasn’t long before Christina, too, was a victim of the monitoring software.
 The guidance counselor pulled her out of study hall to discuss her latest search, “how do I know when I’m pregnant?”